 Tag us @VALLEYmag on Instagram with your thoughts about political engagement on campus!

-You must participate in a contest for top-of-the-line blogs on the web.
-I’ll suggest this web site!
+You should participate in a contest for one of the best blogs on the web.
+I will recommend this site!